The Bankrate promise

 A policy loan

 As we’ve mentioned before, if you have a policy with a cash value component, you can probably borrow against it for a low-interest loan.
-But if you don’t pay that money back, your insurance company will subtract your outstanding loan amount from your face value at the time of your death.
+But if you don’t pay that money back, your insurance company will subtract the outstanding loan amount from the policy’s face value at the time of your death.

 Frequently asked questions